-Property Protection Assistance
+• Property Protection Assistance

 While general information provided by outreach projects or the library is beneficial, most property owners do not feel ready to retrofit their buildings without more specific guidance.
 Local building department staffs are experts in construction.
 They can provide free advice, not necessarily to design a protection measure, but to steer the owner onto the right track.
-Building or public works department staffs can provide the following types of assistance:
+Building or land development department staff can provide the following types of assistance:

-• Visit properties and offer protection suggestions
+Visit properties and offer protection suggestions